counterbeing/bucketlister/README.md

 Long term goal tracking software, with facebook abilities, and a backbone.js front end that makes it feel smoother than others.
 Still very much alpha, and not yet released.

+### Primary Concerns
+- Easy input
+- Social integration so that friends can share goals and encouragement
+- Ability to use the goal data on other websites
+- Completed goals should be kept as trophies, rather than just deleted

 ![mockup photo](https://raw.github.com/counterbeing/bucketlister/master/public/bucketlister_mockup.jpg)

 ## Why make this?